KwesiLovesTech/KwesiLovesTech/README.md

 diving into AWS solutions, focusing on cloud architecture, serverless, and

 containers.
-Also into DevOps tools, Automation, and Terraform.
+Also into DevOps tools, Automation, and Cloud Security.

 <!--